AshutoshVJTI/Roomazon/README.md

 When you use our services, you’re trusting us with your Information.
 We understand this is a Big Responsibility and work hard to Protect your Information and put you in control.

-This Privacy Policy is meant to help you understand what information we collect, why we collect it, and how you can update, manage, export, and delete your information.
+This Privacy Policy is meant to help you understand what Information we collect, why we collect it, and how you can update, manage, export, and delete your information.